confluentinc/training-administration-src/README.md

 4. Other components of the cluster have similar configuration files.
 Explore them, too!
 Look up what the configuration properties do in more detail in the [Confluent docs](https://docs.confluent.io/current/installation/configuration/index.html)

+## Monitor your cluster!

+Open up Google Chrome and go to localhost:9021 to monitor your cluster with Confluent Control Center!

 ## Play with app development

 From this repo, there is a `./data` folder.
 This folder is mapped to the `/data` folder inside the `tools` container.
 This means you can create projects inside the `./data` folder on your local machine with your favorite IDE and then run that code from within the `tools` container to interact with the Kafka brokers.
 [Here is an example python producer](https://github.com/confluentinc/confluent-kafka-python/blob/master/examples/producer.py) that uses the C-based `librdkafka` library rather than the native Java library.
 You can create your own `producer.py` file in `./data`.
 Then run your app from within the `tools` container: